 OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
-The performance data directly relate to the goals, objectives, and deliverables identified under "Goals, Objectives, and Deliverables" on page 8.

-A list of performance measure questions for this program can be found on page 23.
+A list of performance measure questions for this program can be found on page 24.

-Applicants can also visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.
+Applicants can also visit OJP's performance measurement page at www.ojp.gov/perform ance for an overview of performance measurement activities at OJP.